Trauma-Informed Design & Research Training

 Jax Wechsler is a trauma-informed strategic designer and facilitator with over 20 years’ experience working in change, complexity and systems.
 She supports design, research and change teams to work more ethically, clearly and humanely when engaging with lived experience, power and uncertainty.

-Jax brings around 15 years of experience teaching innovation and change in university and organisational settings, alongside the past five years focused specifically on trauma-aware and nervous-system-informed practice.
+Jax brings more than 15 years of experience teaching innovation and change in university and organisational settings, alongside the past five years focused specifically on trauma-aware and nervous-system-informed practice.
 She has trained over 800 practitioners globally and contributed a chapter to Designed with Care: Creating Trauma-Informed Content.

 “Design and change work always shapes human experience.
 Trauma-informed practice helps teams stay attentive to power, impact and care while working inside complex systems.”